 That story when Kronos defeats his father Ouranos?
-One religion that was formerly repressed or subsdiary took over the dominant status from the previous Sky God.
+One religion that was formerly repressed or subsidiary took over the dominant status from the previous Sky God.
 Kronos was the youngest of the Titans — a recent religion from a new set of migrants.
 He castrates his father Ouranos and throws his testicles to the sea (a detail omitted from d'Aulaire's expurgated retelling).
-There might have been an actual event where some King or High-Priest embodying the power of Ouranos was thus overpowered and castrated by another embodying the power of Kronos.
+There might have been an actual event where some King or High-Priest embodying the power of Ouranos was thus overpowered and castrated by another embodying the power of Kronos; or there have been a mass castration of enemies; or just killing of males; or just the descendants of the vanquished king (his notional seed) fleeing by sea; or some combination of the above, or something else.
 Oral history doesn't well distinguish between Gods and their cults, between the people and their leaders, between successive generations of leaders, between people with the same name, between prominent mountains and rivers of one people who tell a story, and prominent mountains and rivers of other people who appropriate and retell the story, or who tell it after having migrated.

 However, Theogony is not all wars.
-Aphrodite comes from the sea; she does not acknowledge being the daughter of any other god, yet she sits in the Pantheon equal to the greatest of them — though some filiation to Zeus (i.e, symbolic subordination) is retroactively invented.
-That story does not suggest a war; likely, the people who brought their love goddess Aphrodite, of Phoenician origin, came with some superior sea-faring technology and were adopted in the greater Greek federation (though Gods do take sides in the Trojan war, where indeed Aphrodite is on the defeated side of the Phoenician-related Trojans).
-Dyonisos brings wine and tells everyone how to make it; the much older god Prometheus once brought fire stolen from the thunder god Zeus (i.e. from a fire started by a thunderstorm), and taught men how to keep it.
+A story goes that Aphrodite came from the sea; she does not acknowledge being the daughter of any other god yet she sits in the Pantheon equal to the greatest of them. — That story does not suggest a war; likely, the people who brought their love goddess Aphrodite came with some superior sea-faring technology and were adopted in the greater Greek commonwealth.
+Who were the seafaring people of the day?
+The Phoenician.
+And indeed Wikipedia says that Aphrodite is of Phoenician origin.
+So this interpretation of myths does lead to verifiable predictions.
+Some stories suggest Aphrodite was produced by the seed of Ouranos thrown to the sea — which seems to confirm the interpretation of the fall of Ouranos as a sea migration after the downfall of a mighty kingdom.
+Other stories claim that Aphrodite was a daughter of Zeus after all; this filiation is symbolic subordination; it probably was retroactively invented later, after the Phoenicians had been taken down a notch in the pecking order of the CommonWealth: indeed, Gods did take sides in the Trojan war (i.e. the most prominent leaders of each cult), and Aphrodite was on the defeated side of the Phoenician-related Trojans.
+Other peaceful gods include Dyonisus and Prometheus.
+Dyonisus brings wine and tells everyone how to make it.
+The much older god Prometheus once brought fire stolen from the thunder god Zeus (i.e. from a fire started by a thunderstorm), and taught men how to keep it.
 Sometimes, a wave of migrants joins a common culture through peaceful trade, by bringing some superior technology or another, and contributes with it a god or goddess to the Pantheon of the day — or become deified in recognition of their achievement.

 Our successors in the far future, whether made of flesh or of digital patterns, will not study our detailed history.
 Their understanding of us will be based on gross summarizations, optimized for extracting and transmitting whatever meaning remains relevant to them, not for completeness or accuracy — in other words, on myths.
 Even if all the written and filmed documents of today survive, the picture they draw is far from complete, and far from accurate, and wouldn't be either necessary or sufficient to understand whatever there is to understand about our times.
 It too is myths, myths that we feed each other in order to manipulate each other in various ways.
 Consider how most of what has been written on the recent US election was partisan propaganda of some kind; and that is not at all specific to those US elections, just more blatant and obvious for the close, high-stakes contest.
 Understanding how to not to fall for the remnants of propaganda of the past is a good exercise to avoid falling for the overwhelming propaganda of the present.